Are Opinion Polls Flawed?

 The undecided voters are of course a major problem for the pollsters as they can swing one way or the other during the campaign.
 A sudden change in their intentions can dramatically alter the final outcome.
 The mass media in particular can have a strong impact on how salient we perceive issues and how we might ultimately vote.

-Exit polls have the advantage that they ask people about how they have just voted.
+Exit polls have the advantage over opinion polls that they ask people about how they have just voted.
 Pre-election polls are just taking a snap-shot of voting intentions which may not be a true reflection of actual future behaviour.

 Wisdom of the crowd:

 When we want to predict an outcome using people to estimate a likely result, scientific research has shown that we are far better at forecasting what “other” people will do than being asked about our own intentions.
-Provided a crowd is drawn from a diverse group of people, they act independently and decision making is decentralised, crowd research has been shown to be more accurate than traditional opinion polls.
+The wisdom of the crowd depends upon it being drawn from a diverse group of people, they act independently and decision making is decentralised, crowd research has been shown to be more accurate than traditional opinion polls.

 Indeed, an ICM ‘wisdom’ poll did put the Conservative’s ahead of Labour, though not by as much as the final outcome.
 However, this could be related to the size of the crowd and other factors that determine crowd accuracy.